Electric Vehicles and NEMT: Top 6 Reasons You Should Consider Them

 Yurii Martynov

 As RouteGenie's Marketing Director, Yurii gained deep knowledge in the NEMT industry.
 He is an expert in marketing, utilizing all marketing channels to build RouteGenie's brand and to make sure NEMT providers have access to powerful NEMT software that can boost their growth.
 Yurii shares his knowledge by writing content on topics related to marketing, and the healthcare industry: medical transportation, home care, and medical billing.
-The author assumes no responsibility or liability for any errors or omissions in the content of this site.
-The information contained in this site is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.

 READ MORE